jod35/Build-a-fastapi-and-postgreSQL-API-with-SQLAlchemy/README.md

 This is code I wrote for the [video](https://youtu.be/2g1ZjA6zHRo)

+An updated version of this uses the latest version of FastAPI and SQLAlchemy and its source code is [here](https://github.com/jod35/Noted-FastAPI.git)

+The video tutorial is [here](https://youtu.be/nC9ob8xM3AM?si=U7dgB52ULCFpEfYY)

 ## How to run the REST API
 Get this project from Github
 ```